South Florida Professional Tennis Instruction

 As previously mentioned, students enrolled in my Youth Excellence Tennis Program (YETP) receive a substantial discount as compared to my regular professional teaching rates.
 Each regularly-scheduled one-hour YETP tennis lesson costs $100.
 And that’s all.
 There are no contracts.
 Each lesson is "pay as you go" and you are never under any commitment to continue.
 You can withdraw your child from the program at any time.

-Why is your program so affordable?
+Why is your championship tennis program for young children so affordable?

 Are there any other costs?